 Robert Wager German spokesperson, founder and director of the Centre for Progressive International Law (CPIL), biologist in applied ecology.

-Logistics coordinator Greenpeace and a member of grassroots movement End Ecocide on Earth.
-Web designer, a copywriter and a social media manager.
+Logistics coordinator for Greenpeace and a member of grassroots movement End Ecocide on Earth.
+Maja took a major lead in web design, a copy writing and managing social media.

 Bilingual, Environmental activist, Social Media Manager